AmanTanna/Aiport-Data-Cleaner/README.md

 3. View cleaned results in a table
 4. Use "Use Result as New Input" for iterative cleaning

+Click on Load Example Data to see a standard example.

 ## Data Format

 Expected input format: